Purnam Allahabadi

-Mohammed Musa Hashmi, known by his pen name Purnam Allahabadi was an Urdu poet and lyricist, best known for his worldwide famous Qawwali Bhar Do Jholi Meri Ya Muhammad sung by Sabri Brothers and Tumhe Dillagi originally sung by Nusrat Fateh Ali Khan.
+Purnam Allahabadi (born Mohammed Musa Hashmi; 1940 – 29 June 2009) was a Pakistani Urdu poet and lyricist.
+He is best known for writing the popular qawwali "Bhar Do Jholi Meri Ya Muhammad", performed by the Sabri Brothers, and the ghazal "Tumhe Dillagi Bhool Jani Padegi", originally performed by Nusrat Fateh Ali Khan.

 Early life and career

-Purnam Allahabadi was born in 1940 in Allahabad, British India.
-He settled in Karachi after the 1947 independence of Pakistan but later on moved to Lahore, Pakistan due to family disputes.
-There he lived in a single room flat at the Anarkali Bazaar, Lahore.
+Purnam Allahabadi was born in Allahabad, then part of British India.
+Following the partition of India in 1947 and the creation of Pakistan, he migrated with his family to Karachi, Pakistan, where he spent his early years.
+He later moved to Lahore due to family circumstances and lived in modest conditions in a single-room flat in the Anarkali Bazaar area.

-Besides writing song-lyrics for Indian and Pakistani movies, he is best known for writing masterpiece Qawwali "Bhar Do Jholi Meri Ya Muhammad" & "O Sharabi Chhod De Peena" composed & sung by: Sabri Brothers which became an evergreen blockbuster hits.

-Allahabadi has also written the masterpiece ghazal "Tumhe Dillagi Bhool Jani Padegi" which was originally sung by Nusrat Fateh Ali Khan.
+Despite leading a largely reclusive life, Allahabadi became known for his Urdu poetry, particularly naats, hamds, and qawwalis.
+His notable works include the qawwali's "Bhar Do Jholi Meri Ya Muhammad" and "O Sharabi Chhod De Peena", both composed and sung by the Sabri Brothers.
+Allahabadi also wrote the qawwali "Mast Nazron Se Allah Bachaye" and the ghazal "Tumhe Dillagi Bhool Jani Padegi", both of which were originally composed and sung by Nusrat Fateh Ali Khan.